Moving to Woodlands

 If you are thinking about moving to Woodlands, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Woodlands can vary greatly depending on the type of property.
 For instance, a public housing flat, also known as a Housing and Development Board (HDB) flat, can cost anywhere from SGD $300,000 to SGD $500,000.
 On the other hand, private condominiums in Woodlands can cost significantly more, with prices often exceeding SGD $1 million.
-It's also worth noting that the cost of housing in Woodlands is generally lower than in more central areas of Singapore," said one expat in Woodlands.
+It's also worth noting that the cost of housing in Woodlands is generally lower than in more central areas of Singapore," replied a member in Woodlands.

 Should I buy or rent a home in Woodlands?